"Posthumous" • Chinese-English Dictionary

 yí jiào work or plans left as a legacy / the views of the departed / posthumous orders or teachings

-mǐn (ancient character used in posthumous titles) / old variant of 憫|悯[min3]
+mǐn (ancient character used in posthumous titles of monarchs) / old variant of 憫|悯[min3]

 Sòng Tài zǔ Emperor Taizu of Song, posthumous title of the founding Song emperor Zhao Kuangyin 趙匡胤|赵匡胤 / (927-976), reigned from 960